LLNL/RAJA/docs/sphinx/tutorial.rst

 ========
 At the heart of RAJA is the C++11 Lambda.
 Lambda functions were introduced to allow for the construction of in place functions.
-A lambda has the ability to ``capture" variables from a local context and use within the body of a loop.
+A lambda has the ability to ``capture" variables from a local context and use within the function.
 A lambda expression takes the following form

 .. code-block:: cpp

    [capture list] (parameter list) {function body}

-The capture list corresponds to variables within the scope and paramter list correponds to values which will be used within the lambda.
-By default, a lambda captures by copy any variables within a block of code.
-We can specify variables to capture by reference by using the & symbol.
-The code block
+The capture list corresponds to variables within the scope while the parameter list corresponds to values which will be used within the function.
+By default, a lambda will capture by making a copy of variables in the capture list.
+We may specify capturing by refence by using the & symbol, for example

 .. code-block:: cpp

    int x;
    int y = 100;
-   int istart = 0, iend = 10;
    [&x, &y](){x=y;]

 will assign the value of y to x.
-Specifying capture type of ``[=]`` or ``[&]`` with capure all variables by copy or reference respectively.
+By setting the capture list as ``[=]`` or ``[&]`` all variables within scope will becaptured by copy or reference respectively.

-1. [=] capture all variables within the block scope by copy
-2. [&] capture all variables within the block scopy by reference

-Building from the C++ lambda, RAJA introduces two types of templated loops, namely the ``RAJA::forall`` and ``RAJA::forallN`` loops.
-The ``RAJA::forall`` methods is an abstraction of the standard C++ loop.
-The method is templated on an execution policies and takes an iteration space and a lambda which encapsulates the loop body.
+Building from the C++ lambda, RAJA introduces two types of templated methods, namely the ``RAJA::forall`` and ``RAJA::forallN``.
+The ``RAJA::forall`` method is an abstraction of the standard C++ loop.
+The method is templated on execution policies; and takes an iteration space and lambda which captures the loop body.

 .. code-block:: cpp